Words matter: Impart hope when talking about chronic conditions

 Many health conditions—including diabetes—can affect people of all ages, walks of life and body types.
 Their challenges are real, and content that comes with a helping of shame can make things a little worse.
 Research has shown that people who experience stigma feel more stressed and are less likely to seek follow-up care.

 Let people know they are full partners with their doctors and other medical professionals.
 Encourage honest and open communication.
-These healthy patient-provider relationships are vital to positive outcomes, so let members know the value of finding providers who they are comfortable with and trust.
+These healthy patient-provider relationships are vital to positive outcomes, so let your audience know the value of finding providers whom they are comfortable with and trust.

-Consider interviewing network doctors.
-If your readers can see your doctors as warm, caring humans who really want to work with their patients, that could help create a culture of collaboration.
+Consider interviewing providers.
+If your readers can see your providers as warm, caring humans who really want to work with their patients, that could help create a culture of collaboration.

 Creating content that inspires and motivates is what we do at Coffey—we've been doing that work for more than 30 years.
 Our content creation team would love to learn more about your organization and your goals.
 Contact us, and let's start a conversation.

 Insights in your inbox.

 Get the latest news and resources in healthcare marketing delivered straight to your inbox.